Go Tell the Spartans

-Go Tell the Spartans is a 1978 American war film directed by Ted Post and starring Burt Lancaster.
+Go Tell the Spartans is a 1978 American war film directed by Ted Post, from a screenplay by Wendell Mayes, and starring Burt Lancaster, Craig Wasson, Marc Singer and Jonathan Goldsmith.
 The film is based on Daniel Ford's 1967 novel Incident at Muc Wa about U.S. Army military advisors during the early part of the Vietnam War in 1964, when Ford was a correspondent in Vietnam for The Nation.

+The film was released by Avco Embassy Pictures on June 14, 1978.
+Despite limited publicity, it received generally positive reviews, and has been noted for its antiwar themes.
+Critic Stanley Kauffmann considered it "the best [film] so far on the Vietnam War," and David Thomson wrote that it is "a pitiless survey of an insane, inept, and criminal incursion on history."

 Plot

-In 1964, Major Asa Barker, a weary veteran of World War II and the Korean War, is given command of a poorly manned US Army advisor outpost overlooking three villages in South Vietnam.
-He is ordered to reoccupy a nearby deserted hamlet named Muc Wa on the Da Nang-to-Phnom Penh highway where a massacre of French soldiers had occurred a decade before, during the First Indochina War.
+In 1964, Major Asa Barker, a weary veteran of World War II and the Korean War, is given command of a poorly-manned US Army advisor outpost overlooking three villages in South Vietnam.
+He is ordered to reoccupy a nearby deserted hamlet named Muc Wa on the Da Nang-to-Phnom Penh highway where a massacre of French colonial troops had occurred a decade before, during the First Indochina War.

 Barker and his executive officer, the career-oriented Captain Olivetti, order four replacements to accomplish the mission.
 Second Lieutenant Hamilton hopes that volunteering for Vietnam is an opportunity for promotion.
 Burnt-out Command Sergeant Major Oleozewski served with Barker in Korea, and has already done three tours in Vietnam.
 Corporal Abraham Lincoln is a combat medic and a drug addict.
 The fourth man mystifies Barker.
 Draftee Corporal Courcey is a demolitions expert who extended his enlistment by six months to serve in Vietnam.
-Barker sends the new men with Corporal Ackley, a communications expert, to garrison Muc Wa with a half-French, half-Vietnamese interpreter/interrogation specialist named Nguyen "Cowboy".
-A squad of Hmong mercenaries and twenty South Vietnamese Popular Force troops.
+Barker sends the new men with Corporal Ackley, a communications expert, to garrison Muc Wa with a half-French, half-Vietnamese interpreter/interrogation specialist named "Cowboy" Nguyen, and a squad of Hmong mercenaries and twenty South Vietnamese Popular Force troops.

 The group encounters a booby-trapped roadblock on the road to Muc Wa, and captures a lone Viet Cong soldier who refuses to divulge information and is killed by Cowboy.
 At the hamlet, Hamilton follows Oleozewski's advice so the unit can be resupplied by helicopter.
 Courcey discovers a graveyard containing 302 French soldiers killed by the Viet Minh.
-He translates a French inscription at the entrance as "Go, tell the Spartans, stranger passing by.
-That here, obedient to their laws, we lie" which references the Battle of Thermopylae.
+He translates a French inscription at the entrance as "Go, tell the Spartans, stranger passing by, that here, obedient to their laws, we lie" which references the Battle of Thermopylae.
 Courcey spots a one-eyed VC soldier scouting the area.